klauspost/compress/huff0/README.md

 * [Godoc documentation](https://godoc.org/github.com/klauspost/compress/huff0)

-THIS PACKAGE IS NOT CONSIDERED STABLE AND API MAY CHANGE IN THE FUTURE.
+THIS PACKAGE IS NOT CONSIDERED STABLE AND API OR ENCODING MAY CHANGE IN THE FUTURE.

 ## News